klarman-cell-observatory/scSVA/README.md

 docker build -t scsva path_to_directory_with_Dockerfile
 ```

-### Run scSVA on a cloud
+### Run scSVA on a cloud platform

-We focus here on running scSVA in the Google Cloud Compute Engine (GCE)
+We focus here on running scSVA in Google Cloud Compute Engine (GCE)
 using  [googleComputeEngineR](https://cloudyr.github.io/googleComputeEngineR/index.html).

 1. Create and configure a Google Cloud Project, see [instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects)